 We cycle from the hotel to the ferry pier and then it's a short ride to visit the beachside Tsunami Memorial at Ban Nam Khem and the big fishing boat that was carried an amazing 2 kilometres inland by the surging waters.
 Smaller boats were also deposited nearby, particularly in a pond we’ll pass.
 We then head inland and take a quiet backroad through small villages, shady rubber plantations and cross rivers as we cycle to the small waterfall of Sam Rung.
 There’s a dipping pool at the base perfect for cooling off before we have lunch.
 Then it’s a short cycle to our hotel in Khao Lak.
-Meals: B, L, D.
+Meals: breakfast, lunch, and dinner.

 Day 8: Khao Lak – Kok Kloy (19 miles/30 km)

 We ride back roads, along canals, past palm and rubber plantations, shrimp farms and along the beach to our next seaside resort.
 It's an easy riding day so you have time to enjoy the pool at your deluxe hotel.
-Meals: B, L, D.
+Meals: breakfast, lunch, and dinner.